 I even have a changing basket ready underneath my nightstand now, so I can change my newborn on our bed right after nightly feedings.

-If you want to know what needs to go into your changing baskets – I put together a free checklist for you to download by clicking here!
+If you want to know what needs to go into your changing baskets – I put together a free checklist for you to download !